James-coding-adventures/Golang-Discord-Group-Spammer/README.md

 Just make sure you have/do:
 Golang installed
 and that's it I built it so give me credit if you put it in your program!

+OH ONE LAST THING, GIVE A STAR IF YOU WANT IT UPDATED AND NEW FEATURES TO BE ADDED TO IT!!